 Description: Starts a single measurement cycle when INITiate:CONTinuous is set to OFF.
-The measurement will complete once the power has been integrated for the full FILTer time.
+The measurement will complete once the voltage has been integrated for the full FILTer time.
 No reading will be returned until the measurement is complete.
-This command is not valid when INITiate:CONTinuous is ON, however, by convention this situation does not result in a SCPI
+This command is not valid when INITiate:CONTinuous is ON, however, by convention this situation does not result in a SCPI error.

 Syntax: INITiate[:IMMediate[:ALL]]

 Argument: None

-Restrictions.
-Initiate.CONTINUOUS must be OFF Restrictions: INITiate:CONTinuous must be OFF --- --------------- ---------------------------- -------------
+Restrictions: INITiate:CONTinuous must be OFF -- --------------- --------------------- -------------